Sharpness of proper and cocompact actions on reductive homogeneous spaces: Nonexistence of compact quotients

-Recall that the \emph{cohomological dimension} $\mathrm{cd}(\Gamma)$ of a group~$\Gamma$ is the largest integer $n\in\N$ for which there exists a $\Z[\Gamma]$-module $M$ with $H^n(\Gamma,M)$ nonzero.
-If $\Gamma$ admits a finite-index subgroup which is torsion-free (this is the case \eg if $\Gamma$ is a finitely generated linear group, by Selberg's lemma), then all torsion-free finite-index subgroups of~$\Gamma$ have the same cohomological dimension, called the \emph{virtual cohomological dimension} of~$\Gamma$, denoted by $\mathrm{vcd}(\Gamma)$.
+When $\Gamma$ admits a finite-index subgroup which is torsion-free (which is the case \eg if $\Gamma$ is a finitely generated linear group, by the Selberg lemma \cite[Lem.\,8]{sel60}), then all torsion-free finite-index subgroups of~$\Gamma$ have the same cohomological dimension, called the \emph{virtual cohomological dimension} of~$\Gamma$ and denoted by $\mathrm{vcd}(\Gamma)$.

-Here we recall the proof of Fact~\ref{fact:vcd}, which is due to Kobayashi \cite{kob89} for reductive $H$ and was generalized by Morita in \cite{mor17}.
+Fact~\ref{fact:vcd} is a direct consequence of the following similar inequality for the cohomological dimension of torsion-free (not necessarily finitely generated) discrete subgroups, which is due to Kobayashi \cite{kob89} for reductive $H$ and was generalized by Morita in \cite{mor17}.

-\begin{proof}[Proof of Fact~\ref{fact:vcd}] Let $\Gamma$ be a torsion-free discrete subgroup of $G$ acting properly discontinuously on $G/H$.
-Recall that the manifold $\Gamma \backslash G/K_H$ admits two Ehresmann fibrations
+\begin{fact} Let $G$ be a real connected Lie group and $H$ a closed connected subgroup of~$G$.
+Let $K$ be a maximal compact subgroup of~$G$ and $K_H$ a maximal compact subgroup of~$H$, with $K_H\subset K$.
+Let $\Gamma$ be any torsion-free discrete subgroup of~$G$ acting properly discontinuously on $G/H$.
+Then